-- the proposed lifespan of the proposal - options for progressive rehabilitation, decommissioning of infrastructure, removal and disposal of infrastructure at the end of the proposal's life, and final closure, in consideration of biological, cultural, economic and social environmental aspects - frequency of and areas subject to contaminated land assessments to mitigate risks associated with the proposal, including in the area of influence - revegetation to original state and blending of disturbed surfaces into surrounding vegetation and topography.
-Where the area cannot be rehabilitated to a natural and/or a stable condition, state the reasons and the proposed methodology to achieve the best outcomes - previous and current land use, and proposed land use after closure including alternatives defined by the outcomes of consultations undertaken with key stakeholders - any legacy benefits of the proposal to the community - final site design identifying the locations of post-development land use and the areas where rehabilitation is not proposed (if applicable) - rehabilitation objectives and outcomes to be met - rehabilitation and closure actions including time-based milestones consistent with SMART2 principles - performance indicators and reporting schedule - environmental constraints, including social and economic, to achieving rehabilitation objectives and milestones.
+- the proposed lifespan of the proposal - options for progressive rehabilitation, decommissioning of infrastructure, removal and disposal of infrastructure at the end of the proposal's life, and final closure, in consideration of biological, cultural, economic and social environmental aspects - frequency of and areas subject to contaminated land assessments to mitigate risks associated with the proposal, including in the area of potential impact - where consistent with the agreed post-development land use, revegetation to original state (to the maximum extent practicable) and blending of disturbed surfaces into surrounding vegetation and topography.
+Where the area cannot be rehabilitated to a natural and/or a stable condition, state the reasons and the proposed methodology to achieve the best ecological outcomes - existing condition and amenity, previous and current land use, and proposed land use after closure (i.e. agreed post-development land use) including alternatives defined by the outcomes of consultations undertaken with key stakeholders - any legacy benefits of the proposal to the community - final site design identifying the locations of post-development land use and the areas where rehabilitation is not proposed (if applicable)

+- rehabilitation objectives and closure criteria consistent with the agreed post-development land use. - rehabilitation and closure actions including time-based milestones consistent with SMART2 principles - performance indicators, monitoring and reporting schedule - environmental constraints, including social and economic, to achieving rehabilitation objectives and milestones.